This is an experience...

 But something in how you meet it will be different.
 Not dramatically — not in a way you can point to and explain in a staff meeting.
 Just a small but real shift in the distance between you and the weight of it all.

-People who have come back describe it differently.
-Some say they remember why they started.
+People describe it differently.
+In early tests, some say they remember why they started.
 Some say they feel like they can breathe again.
-Some say they don't have the words for it but they booked again the following year.
+Some say they don't have the words for it but they can't wait to book again.

 That last one tells you everything.